mgmg52/Marco-s-Portfolio-/👠 Wear the Data: A BI Analysis of Zara's Product Portfolio.md

 - Metric: AVG(sales_volume WHERE promotion = 'Yes') / AVG(sales_volume WHERE promotion = 'No') - 1
 - Business question: Which section and term should Zara allocate more promotional budget to?
-- Why is this KPI relevant ?: Although Zara is not known as much as its competitor for this policy, the fast fashion industry is well-known for its discount culture.
-Namely they run (almost) endless promotions all over the year.
-Tracking promotional lift rate across clothing type and sex, that is comparing the sales volume promoted vs. unpromoted items within the same section and terms, can help to get a better understanding of Zara portfolio performance.
-In fact, it contributes to acquire valuable insights on relative performance patterns as it quantify the incremental impact of discounting.
+- Why is this KPI relevant ?: Although Zara isn’t as associated with heavy discounting as some competitors, fast fashion in general relies on almost endless promotions.
+Tracking promotional lift rate, that is comparing the sales volume promoted vs. unpromoted within each clothing type and gender segment, can help to get a better understanding of Zara portfolio performance.
+In fact, it contributes to acquire valuable insights on relative performance patterns as it quantify the incremental impact of promotions.

 ```sql
 SELECT